aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 | **Advantages**            | - Higher reliability<br>- Flexibility<br>- Ease of use | - Lower latency<br>- Better real-time performance | KVP is better for general reliability and flexibility, RSI is better for low-latency applications. |
 | **Drawbacks**             | - Higher latency                            | - Higher risk of breakdowns<br>- More resource intensive | Trade-off between reliability and performance depending on use case. |

+### Dashboard app

+The Dashboard desktop app shall be devloped using Avalonia framwork , due to it being a corssplatform and easy to wrap for a web interface or mobileapp interface.
+The Dashboard shall be defined in the system requierment file , where also is the use cases of this app is defined .
+For Backend we are using Mysql.
+>[!NOTE]
+The Name of the project (app) in avalonia should be short otherwies the previewer wont work
 ## Setup

 >[!NOTE]